 Lab Lecture/Experiment.
 Students are required to attend all lab sessions.
 This includes the lecture at the beginning of the lab period and the entire experiment.
+Timely arrival and proper completion of a 10 point lab is worth 4 points and is worth 8 points for the 20 point lab.

-Arriving late to lab will result in a loss of points and potentially prevent the student from participating in the lab that day.
+Arriving during the lab lecture will result in a loss of 1 point while arriving after the lab lecture has finish will result in the loss of 2 points and potentially prevent the student from participating in the lab that day.
+Remember, most labs are 10 points, so loosing 1 point represents 10% of the grade for that lab.
 Labs are generally broken up into more than one section and all section must be attended for credit for that experiment.